British Rail Class 399: Design

 The Supertram lines and the National Rail network also use vastly different signalling systems.
 When travelling on the Supertram network, signals are primarily provided to the driver visually; the tram-trains also make use of the same vehicle identification system (VIS) as used by the conventional trams.
 In addition, for compatibility with running upon the National Rail network, the tram-trains are fitted with Train Protection & Warning System (TPWS) and GSM-R equipment.
-While TPWS is to be active during all operations, manual intervention by the driver is required to for the activation of the GSM-R apparatus each time that one of the vehicles enters onto the heavy rail line.
+While TPWS is to be active during all operations, manual intervention by the driver is required for the activation of the GSM-R terminal each time one of the vehicles is driven onto the heavy rail line.

 In order for the vehicle to be capable of running on both on-street tramways and the National Rail network, the profile of the wheels were required to suit the particularities of the rails on both systems.
-The design team collaborated with the University of Huddersfield, to develop a specially-designed wheel that fits both rail head profiles, which is claimed to reduce the rate of wear and mitigate against the risk of derailment.
+The design team collaborated with the University of Huddersfield, to develop a specially designed wheel that fits both rail head profiles, which is claimed to reduce the rate of wear and mitigate against the risk of derailment.
 However, as the wheel profile was non-standard, permission had to be obtained from the Rail Safety and Standards Board before the new design could be adopted and subject to real-world testing.
-As a result of the vehicles being operated upon a heavy rail line, they are subject to higher crashworthiness standards than had been imposed upon the rest of Supertram's fleet, meaning that these units will be the only ones capable of operating the tram-train service to Rotherham.
+As a result of the vehicles being operated upon a heavy rail line, they are subject to higher crashworthiness standards than had been imposed upon the rest of Supertram's fleet.
+As a result, these units will be the only ones capable of operating the tram-train service to Rotherham.